 Why Is The Ching Ming (Qing Ming) Festival Celebrated In So Many Places Around Asia?

 Like the Lunar New year Holiday, the Ching Ming (Qing Ming) holiday has been observed in Asia for over 2000 years.
 Because it has a long history, the holiday is celebrated in many parts of Asia.

 In some Asian countries, as it is not a public holiday, many do not go to their ancestor’s graves on the exact Ching Ming (Qing Ming) day.
 Many will go on the weekend before or after or sometime during April.
-Most families will go to their ancestor’s tombs and sweep the tombs and make sure the gravesites are repaired and in good condition.
+Most families will go to their ancestor’s tombs, sweep them, and ensure the gravesites are repaired and in good condition.

-When the Asians go to their ancestor tombs, they will usually bring food, tea, or wine and burn incenses as a mark of respect to their ancestors.
-Many in Asia will also burn things as fake paper money, paper houses, or even paper cars; they believe the paper things they burn will go up to heaven to their ancestors.
+When the Asians go to their ancestor’s tombs, they usually bring food, tea, or wine and burn incense as a mark of respect to their ancestors.
+Many in Asia will also burn things such as fake paper money, paper houses, or even paper cars; they believe the paper things they burn will go up to heaven to their ancestors.
 The families will usually pray over their ancestors’ graves and beseech their ancestors to bless their families and look with kindness upon them.

-In many parts of Asia, people will put willow branches on their gates or front doors.
+People in many parts of Asia will put willow branches on their gates or front doors.
 They believe that the willow branches will ward off the wandering evil spirits; many Asians believe in ghosts and believe evil spirits are wandering about.

-Besides going out to the family graves, you may also see people out flying kites in a park, town square, or on the beach.
+Besides going out to the family graves, you may also see people flying kites in a park, town square, or beach.
 Kite flying is a popular sport that takes place throughout Asia.